Magillem/generator-jhipster-pages/README.md

     - multiple step js controllers
     - js service with init get and final write method
     - java web service with get and post

-Stack dev order : AngularJS first (angular 1) and then angular 4

 # License